Table of Contents

 The total time allotted to this section can vary between 41-57 minutes and the score for this portion of the test is between 0 and 30.
 A sample of the listening section can be found here.

 This portion of the test consists of 4 tasks.
 You’ll be assigned 1 independent task to express your opinion on a topic you’re familiar with.
 You’ll have 30 seconds to prepare your response.
 Apart from that, you will have 3 integrated speaking tasks based on reading and listening.
 You’ll have 1 minute to prepare your response.
-The total time allotted to this section is 17 minutes.
-You’ll be scored out of 0-4 points, and then your points will be converted to a scale between 0 to 30.
+The total time allotted for this section is 17 minutes.
+You’ll be scored out of 0-4 points; then, your points will be converted to a scale between 0 and 30.
 An example of the speaking section can be found here.
-This example is 11 seconds long and you have 45 seconds to respond.
+This example is 11 seconds long, and you have 45 seconds to respond.

 You’ll have two tasks in this section of the test.